rethinkdb/horizon/rfcs/plugins.md

 The `validationHelpers` plugin property is an object containing functions that will be made available in the validation context.
-There are no restrictions on the types of the functions.
+There are no restrictions on the types of the functions here

 Example:
 ```js